Philippines · tool

 Local etiquette

-- •Tipping is not mandatory but is appreciated; 10% is a common gesture for good service.
+- •Tipping is not mandatory but appreciated for good service (around 10%).

-- •Cash is king, especially at smaller eateries and markets, though larger establishments accept cards.
+- •Cash is king, especially in smaller eateries and markets, though larger establishments accept cards.